 To ensure compatibility and security, the server certificate (End Entity Certificate) must meet the following requirements:

 1. The certificate must include the X.509 v3 Extended Key Usage extension, which must contain serverAuth (TLS Web Server Authentication) as specified in the RFC 5280 standard.
-The certificate must include the necessary Subject Alternative Name (SAN) extension and Common Name (CN).
+To be specific, the certificate must include the necessary Subject Alternative Name (SAN) extension and Common Name (CN).
 Certificates issued by a publicly trusted Certificate Authority (CA) typically include these required extensions by default.

 Note:

-If a certificate contains both a CN and SAN, when the TLS Server Name Indication (SNI) selects a certificate, it will prioritize matching domain names in the SAN extension.
-If no SAN exists, it will fall back to using the CN field for matching.
+If the certificate includes both CN and SAN, when TLS Server Name Indication (SNI) selects a certificate, it will prioritize matching the domain name in the SAN extension.

-Major browsers have deprecated CN matching, such as Chrome 58+.
+Major browsers have deprecated CN matching, such as Chrome 58+ or a later version.
 Therefore, when using Web Secure Socket as the MQTT transport layer, you must ensure the SAN extension and Server Auth value are properly configured.
 2. The certificate chain can contain up to 5 certificates.

 3. The certificate chain file does not exceed 16 KiB.

-If you use a self-signed CA certificate to generate server certificates, you can follow the instructions below.
+You can purchase a server certificate from a trusted certificate authority or use a CA certificate to issue a server certificate.
+For how to obtain a CA certificate, see Configuring a CA Certificate.
+If you use a self-signed CA certificate to generate a server certificate, you can follow the instructions below to generate it.
 After generating the server certificate, you can upload it to SSL Certificates.
-1. Create a file named client.csr.cfg and modify its content as needed.
+1. Create the configuration file server.conf, whose content can be modified according to actual requirements.

 [req]